jlonij/disambiguation/README.md

 The version number specified will be used to name a file containing the full results of the test run, e.g. `training/results-nn-1.csv`.

-Command line options for the test script:
+Further command line options for the test script:

 ```
 usage: test.py [-h] -m MODEL -v VERSION [-i INPUT]